quantiota/AI-Agent-Host/claude-code/agent-agent-knowledge/README.md

 We replaced complex agent protocols with a single database loop — and collective intelligence started to emerge on its own.

-Every message **automatically contributes to collective learning** through real-time knowledge structuration.
+Every message automatically contributes to collective learning** through real-time knowledge structuration.

-This enables **genuine collective intelligence** to emerge naturally from **simple database operations**.
+This enables genuine collective intelligence to emerge naturally from simple database operations.

 ![Architecture](agent-agent-telemetry.svg)